AmirShkolnik/Cups-of-Joy/README.md

 | **Favourites**         | Add a favourite            | View favourites articles      |       Add/Remove - change color              | Remove own favourites       |
 | **Articles**     | Add an article                         | View articles        | Edit own articles                    | Delete own articles                     |

+## Responsiveness

+Responsiveness on all screensizes was obtained using minimal code and no mediaqueries using Bootstrap 5 grid system.
+Since this project is to showcase coding abilities using Django and less emphasis is layed on frontend styling, I took advantage of being able to further practise my Bootstrap skills and achieve for maximum responsiveness with minimum amount of code.

+## Security

+The "Cups of Joy" coffee project takes keeping your information safe very seriously.
+The developers have put in place strong protections to guard against bad people trying to access or misuse your data.

+Only authorized users with the proper permissions can view or make changes to sensitive information within the application.
+The code that runs the app is also written in a secure way to prevent any vulnerabilities or weaknesses that could be exploited by hackers.

+The team behind "Cups of Joy" understands how important it is to protect the privacy and personal details of all users.
+That's why they have made data security one of their top priorities throughout the development process.

+- **CRUD functunalities:** Django has special tools that make sure only the right people can view, add, change or delete information on a website.
+These tools work together to keep everything safe and secure.

+First, there are "class-based views" that handle the basic actions like viewing, editing, and deleting information.
+These views make it easy to write code for common tasks.

+Next, Django has an "authentication system" that checks if a user is logged in or not.
+If they are not logged in, it won't let them do certain things like edit or delete information.

+This authentication system has special mixins called "LoginRequiredMixin" and "UserPassesTestMixin".
+These mixins work with the class-based views to make sure that only logged-in users can perform certain actions.

+If a user tries to do something they are not allowed to do, like edit someone else's information, the mixins will stop them.
+Instead of letting them do the wrong thing, the mixins will redirect the user to the login page.

+This way, Django's tools work together to keep the website secure and prevent people from doing things they shouldn't be doing.
+It's like having a security guard that only lets the right people through the door.

+- **Authentication and Authorization:** The "Cups of Joy" coffee project makes it very simple for new users to create accounts and existing users to log in.
+This is possible thanks to a special tool called "Django Allauth."
+With "Django Allauth," signing up and logging in happens smoothly and without any problems.
+Users don't have to worry about complicated steps or confusing instructions.
+They can easily become part of the "Cups of Joy" community and start exploring all the fun features right away!

+- **Data Validation and Sanitization:** Checking the information people type into forms is very important.
+It helps make sure the data is correct and safe.
+This way, no one can put in bad or harmful information by mistake or on purpose.
+Validating forms protects the project and keeps everything working properly.

+- **Error Handling:** When something goes wrong with the website, special pages are shown.
+These pages help explain the problem in a friendly way.
+They use simple words and pictures to make it easy for everyone to understand what happened.
+This way, if there is an issue, users won't feel lost or confused.
+The special pages will guide them and let them know what's going on in a clear and helpful manner.

+xxxxxx

+- **Environment Security:** Secure handling of sensitive data is prioritized throughout the development and deployment phases.
+This involves storing critical information such as database URLs, secret keys, and Cloudinary URLs securely.
+During development, these details are stored in a private .env.py file, excluded from version control via .gitignore.
+In production, they are managed as configurable variables, enhancing security by disabling debug mode.

+- **CSRF Protection:** The application employs CSRF protection measures to safeguard against unauthorized activities.
+CSRF tokens are seamlessly integrated into every form submission, bolstering the security posture.

+- **Handling RichTextFields:** While adhering to standard security protocols, I encountered a nuanced challenge with RichTextFields in forms intended for posting content.
+Without explicitly marking the form field as safe, the user's desired styling cannot be applied.
+Addressing this issue elegantly remains a learning curve for me as a novice web developer.

 ## Future Features